tcnksm/go-casper/README.md

 *NOTE1*: The project is still under heavy implementation.
 API may be changed in future and documentaion is incomplete.

-*NOTE2*: There is a [draft](https://datatracker.ietf.org/doc/draft-kazuho-h2-cache-digest/) by H2O author which defines a HTTP/2 frame type to allow clients to inform the server of their cache's contents.
-This can be replace with this in future.
+*NOTE2*: There is a [draft](https://datatracker.ietf.org/doc/draft-kazuho-h2-cache-digest/) by H2O author which defines a HTTP/2 frame type to allow clients to inform the server of their cache's contents 👏 This pacakage can be replace with it in future.

 ## Example